cheomanigua/godotdoc/content/docs/data_models/resources.md

 4. If you run the game, it will print the name of the **race** of the particular `.tres` resource file you dragged.

-## Create resources in bath from JSON file
+## Create resources in batch from JSON file

 You can generate several to dozens or hundreds of `.tres` files from a single JSON file.
 In this example, we are generating five different `.tres` files from this [JSON file](https://drive.google.com/file/d/1lkMs1Yh7TzhiIBZON0oo9a3gSrr7PFbf/view?usp=drive_link).
 The order of the keys and values does not matter.